Disorders That Require Surgery During Pregnancy

 If appendicitis develops during pregnancy, surgery to remove the appendix (appendectomy) is done immediately because a ruptured appendix may be fatal.
 An appendectomy is not likely to harm the fetus or cause a miscarriage.
 However, appendicitis may be difficult to recognize during pregnancy.
 The cramping pain of appendicitis resembles uterine contractions, which are common during pregnancy.
 The appendix is pushed higher in the abdomen as the pregnancy progresses, so the location of pain due to appendicitis may not be what is expected.

 If the gallbladder becomes inflamed (usually because of gallstones that block the gallbladder), doctors give analgesics for pain and fluids through a catheter inserted into a vein.
 Women are not allowed to eat anything until the inflammation subsides.

 If an ovarian cyst persists during pregnancy, surgery is usually postponed until after the 14th week of pregnancy.
 The cyst may be producing hormones that are supporting the pregnancy and often disappears without treatment.

-During pregnancy, a blockage (obstruction) in the intestine can be very serious.
+During pregnancy, a blockage in the intestine (intestinal obstruction) can be very serious.
 If obstruction leads to gangrene of the intestine and peritonitis (inflammation of the membrane that lines the abdominal cavity), the woman may miscarry and her life is endangered.